 Developer Assessment Tool - program designed to allow recruiting and engineering teams to screen software engineering talent effectively.

-Diversity & Inclusion (D&I) - the practice of promoting equality in hiring and workplace operations.
+Diversity, Equity, and Inclusion (DEI) - the practice of promoting equality in hiring and workplace operations.

 Employee Engagement Software - programs that organizations use to increase employee satisfaction and retention.

-Employee Recognition Platform - tool designed to build culture, retain talent and measure intangibles such as employee morale by recognizing employee achievements and providing rewards for special occasions.
+Employee Recognition Platform - software tools designed to build culture, retain talent and measure intangibles such as employee morale by recognizing employee achievements and providing rewards for special occasions.

 Employee Referral Software - tech that allows recruitment teams to streamline hiring by analyzing and automating top-of-funnel hires in employee networks.